lemieux-lab/BamQuery/docs/source/examples.rst

 .. _Group_Samples_Gen_and_ERE_Biotype_Consensus:

-`3_Group_Samples_Gen_and_ERE_Biotype_Consensus.csv`:
+**3_Group_Samples_Gen_and_ERE_Biotype_Consensus.csv**:

 For a given peptide, BamQuery reports the consensus of biotypes according to their overlap at all genomic locations of the peptide.
 The biotype representation (percentage) is computed from the count of RNA-seq reads attributed to each biotype according to the coefficients estimated using the ``EM`` algorithm as a function of the total reads for the given peptide in every group of samples as well as for all the samples, (only expressed locations are taken into account to calculate the percentage) .

 Best guess :
-			1. 'In_Frame' if it is among the genomic position biotypes.
+			1. ``In_frame``, if the biotye is among the genomic position biotypes.
 			2. Otherwise, the biotype with the highest percentage representation in the weighted biotype.
-If BamQuery detects that all biotypes have equal representation, it will report all of them as the "Best guess".
+If BamQuery detects that all biotypes have equal representation, it will report all of them as the ``Best guess``.

 .. thumbnail:: _images/group_Samples_Gen_and_ERE_Biotype_Consensus.jpg